Fisk University logo

 Key Highlights

-• Became the first historically black college to gain accreditation from the Southern Association of Colleges and Schools (1930) and the Association of American Universities (1933).
+• First historically black college to gain accreditation by the Southern Association of Colleges and Schools (1930) and approval by the Association of American Universities (1933).

-• Awarded the first Phi Beta Kappa charter to a predominantly Black college in 1952, recognizing its academic excellence.
+• Received the first Phi Beta Kappa charter for a predominantly Black college in 1952, signifying academic excellence.

-• The campus was recognized as a National Historic Landmark in 1978.
+• The campus, including historic Jubilee Hall, is recognized as a National Historic Landmark.

 Timeline